 Construction of the project alternatives would require TCEs for safety improvements; the TCEs could temporarily affect access to and use of school district play areas at at-grade intersections.
-Construction of the four-quadrant gates would occur primarily over a period of 2 to 4 weeks at any one location and require closing only one lane during installation; however, 4 to 6 months of less intense intermittent activities would be needed to complete installation.
+Construction of the four-quadrant gates would occur over a period of 2 to 4 weeks at any one location and require closing only one lane during installation.
 The location of TCEs would temporarily affect access to two school district play areas.
-Table 3.14-11 shows the school district play areas affected by construction of the four-quadrant gates and identifies the at-grade crossing affected.
-While construction could delay users traveling to the schools on the affected roadways, access to these resources would not be completely blocked and construction would not prevent use of the play areas.
+Table 3.14-11 shows the school district play areas affected by construction of the four-quadrant gates traveling to the schools on the affected roadways, access to these resources would not be completely blocked or prevent use of the play areas.

-The project design includes measures to maintain access to and use of school district play areas and to avoid and minimize temporary construction impacts on access to and use of school district play areas.
-The project will locate and design project components and station features to provide safe and attractive access to school district play areas; provide detours and signage so that motorists and pedestrians will continue to have access to school district play areas; maintain pedestrian and bicycle access where feasible; and prevent motorists, pedestrians, and school district play area users from being inconvenienced by temporary disruptions to traffic patterns (PK-IAMF#1, TR-IAMF#2, TR-IAMF#4, TR-IAMF#5).
+The Project Section design includes measures to maintain access to and use of school district play areas and to avoid and minimize temporary construction impacts on access to and use of school district play areas.
+These measures include providing safe and attractive access to school district play areas and maintaining sufficient separation of HSR guideway systems from existing school district play areas and detours and signage so that motorists and pedestrians would continue to have access to school district play areas (PK-IAMF#1, TR-IAMF#2, TR-IAMF#4, TR-IAMF#5).